tchau23/Green-Heart/README.md

 # Green Heart Monitor 💚

-A portable, low-power IoT device built on the Arduino Nano ESP32 for real-time monitoring of environmental conditions and animal health metrics.
+A portable, low-power IoT device built on the Arduino Nano ESP32 for real-time monitoring of environmental conditions and animal/people health metrics.

 ---